kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 \(b\) Each supervisor must—

-\(1\) If employed by a repair station located inside the United States, be appropriately certificated as a mechanic or repairman under part 65 of this chapter for the work being supervised.
+\(1\) If employed by a repair station located inside the United States, be appropriately certificated as a mechanic or repairman under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]] for the work being supervised.

 \(2\) If employed by a repair station located outside the United States—